 Books.
 I have a tsunami of ideas for books: fantasy, science fiction, creative nonfiction.
-When I transitioned from an engineering career to writing full-time in June 2018, I never expected to start out by ghostwriting for a ghost.
+When I dreamed of transitioning from an engineering career to writing full-time, I never expected to start out by collaborating with a ghost.
 Writing historical fiction was not on my to-do list.
-Fortunately, I also had a promise to keep involving a remarkable old manuscript, written by my uncle, Willis Logan.
+Fortunately, I also had a promise to keep involving a remarkable old manuscript, written by my uncle, Herman Willis Logan.
 He left it to my mother, with a request that she make the changes needed and try to get it published someday.
 My mother, being a wise, southern woman, passed the project to me.
 Thus began my writer’s journey into the past.
-My uncle’s manuscript, Second Son, is being published by Touchpoint Press.
+My uncle’s manuscript, Second Son, was published by Touchpoint Press in July 2021.
 Southern Woman, currently in development, is entirely mine.
 Here’s a snippet from the opening chapter . . .